alexandrajulius/HAppy/README.md

 A **H**ttp **Ap**plication in **Py**thon - or an attempt to create a minimalistic web framework.

 This is a work in progress pet project that implements:
-  * a server running a customised http handler that responds to GET requests
+  * an http handler that responds to GET requests (running on python's BaseServer)
   * a simple routing logic that the handler passes the request url to
   * the routing logic maps the request to the related business logic
   * the business logic just returns static html so far